-7. Inspect the firebox for crusty deposits on the walls and in the corners and use the maintenance tool or similar type of tool to scrape and remove.
-Use the maintenance tool to remove any thick deposits from the inside front corners of the firebox, down each side and across the top, as shown.
+- 7. Inspect the firebox for crusty deposits on the walls and in the corners and use the maintenance tool or similar type of tool to scrape and remove.
+Use the maintenance tool to remove any thick deposits from the inside front corners of the firebox, down each side and across the top, as shown. - 8.
+Use the maintenance tool to keep the front combustion air inlets, and the combustion inlets on both air tubes free of any buildup.

 - 9. When loading, load the wood so that the combustion air inlets on the side of the firebox do not become blocked or restricted. - 10.
 Close and latch the firebox door.
 Do not use the firebox door to ram wood into the outdoor furnace.
 Do not operate the outdoor furnace with the firebox door open.
 Combustion in the firebox cannot be controlled if the firebox door is left open or unlatched.
 If the firebox door is left open, an uncontrolled burn will result.
 To return to a controlled burn, close and latch the firebox door. - 11.
-Wait for 15 seconds; then slowly pull the bypass door handle toward the front of the furnace and push down to close the bypass door.
+CleanFire 700/500/500.1 only If the bypass door was opened, wait for 15 seconds; then slowly pull the bypass door handle toward the front of the furnace and push down to close the bypass door.